svera/magento2-developer-exam-notes/README.md

 > How do you ensure the right level of security for a new controller?

 `_isAllowed()` is a required method for admin controllers and typically uses ACL rules to return true for access.
+By default it returns `true` so you should define it to restrict from user.
 The `view/adminhtml/layout` directory uses `routeId_controller_action.xml` to connect layout to route.

 #### 5.2 Define basic terms and elements of system configuration, including scopes, website, store, store view